Coconut Oil vs. MCT Oil vs. Lauric Acid: What Is MCT Oil Really?

 These are the widely recognized LCTs, or long chain fatty acids in coconut oil, mostly saturated, including stearic acid (C18:0), oleic acid (C18:1), and linoleic acid (18:2).
 The exact percentage of each depends on region the coconut is grown, time of harvest, and other growing variables.
 They are good as a fuel source, but they are also widely available in other oils, and you won’t benefit from eating a lot more of them compared to eating true medium chain fatty acids.

-Lauric acid has a few antimicrobial benefits, which I’ll write another post on soon, but it’s simply not the most effective way to fuel your brain and body.
+Lauric acid has a few antimicrobial benefits, but it’s simply not the most effective way to fuel your brain and body.
 It does not create energy in the brain the way that biological true MCTs, such as XCT or Brain Octane, do.

 So if you want lauric acid – and you do because it’s good for you – then don’t waste your time and money separating it out of coconut oil: just eat some coconut oil.
 And enjoy that coconut oil, because it’s both delicious and abundant in this nice fat.